 What’s involved in this competition?
 First of all you have to register and submit your story to YouWriteOn.
-After you’ve posted your text, you have to accept and review a submission by someone else and your text is presented for review to another person who has also registered to take part.
+After you’ve posted your text, you have to accept and review a submission by someone else.
+Meanwhile your text is presented for review to another person who has also registered to take part.
 For every review of someone else’s text that you write, your text is presented to another person for review.
 The idea is to collect at least eight reviews from different people.
 (You need eight reviews before your text is eligible for the YouWriteOn charts.)

-’m a bit nervous about the feedback I’ll get, truth to tell.
+I’m a bit nervous about the feedback I’ll get, truth to tell.
 Nervous, but excited too.

 After a time – after you have been reviewed by several different reviewers – you hope that your overall score will begin to reflect an accurate consensus of the quality of your work.
 You also hope that your score will be sufficient to put you in the Top Ten.

-o what do my competitors look like?
+So what do my competitors look like?

-This is going to sound really obnoxiously self-satisfied but of the seven texts I’ve reviewed so far, only one of them is of a similar quality to my own.
+This is going to sound really obnoxiously self-satisfied, but… Of the seven texts I’ve reviewed so far, only one of them is of a similar quality to my own.
 I don’t think I’m blind to my own limitations as a writer saying this.
 I really don’t!

 One of the reviewed texts was (I promise you!) barely literate.
-Three others were peppered with spelling and grammar mistakes and misused words (and two of these were written by people with cloth ears for dialogue).
+Three others were peppered with spelling and grammar mistakes and misused words.
+(And two of these were written by people with cloth ears for dialogue).
 One text was written by someone whose language seemed lifted from American TV series for teenagers, full of clichés and stereotypes.
 One text was well-written but … well … boring.

 And one, one was a gem.
 Really well-written with rounded characters, a fascinating setting and an interesting idea.
 I’d be happy to share a place in the Top Ten with that one, and not terribly disappointed to be pipped at the post by it.
 But the shame of being beaten by any of the others!

 If you’re interested in reading my current version of Elin’s Story this link should take you to the right page:

 Ah, don’t take that hint seriously.
 See here.
-[This para added 8th April 2012]
+[This para added 8th April 2012.]